Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/design-portfolio.md

   and rules of the programming languages used for mobile-ready web design.

-- Afford a learner the opportunity to compare and contrast implementations of web site components in a programming language, enabling you to find evidence to support both the generalization and simplification of a component type.
+- Afford a learner the opportunity to compare and contrast implementations of web site components realized in a web programming language, enabling you to find evidence to support both the generalization and simplification of a component type.

 - Enable a learner to develop the skills needed to build and deploy their own mobile-ready web site, either starting from scratch or from learner-chosen